 For each entering class at the College, the Office of Academic Affairs will review all previous learning experiences that occurred prior to enrollment at Guttman.
 This includes previous coursework, exams completed, and other learning experiences within or outside of a college/university.

 For former Guttman students applying for readmission to Guttman, the Office of Academic Affairs will review only coursework that was completed at a CUNY institution during the semesters between previous Guttman enrollment and Guttman readmission.

 To qualify for credit, the following conditions must apply:

-- Coursework at CUNY must show a grade of D or better.
+- Coursework at CUNY, including College Now, must show a grade of D or better.

 If credit is awarded, it will appear on the Guttman transcript in conformance with CUNY policies for posting outside credit.

 Appeals of the Transfer Credit Evaluation may be made to the Committee on Academic Appeals whose decision will be final.